-This vow, if taken, must be practised at least once a year.
+This vow, if taken, must be practiced at least once a year.

-Offering food with life in it to a monk; fruit, for instance, not cut.
+Offering food with life in it to a monk; fruit for instance, not cut.
 After fifty minutes of being cut, fruit becomes lifeless.

-Putting living things among food which is free from life; for instance, putting fresh cold water, which has life, with water that has been boiled.
-In the Jain belief, fresh cold water is a mass of living substance, and not merely the home of minute life or animalculæ.
+Putting living things among food which is free from life: for instance, putting fresh cold water, which has life, for instance, putting fresh cold water, which has life, with water that has been boiled.
+In the Jain belief, fresh cold water is a mass of living substance, and not merely the home of minute life or animalcule.'